Tattoo Removal Creams: Do They Really Work?

-The efficacy of tattoo removal creams is significantly inferior to laser.
+The efficacy of tattoo removal creams is significantly inferior to the laser.
 Until further notice, laser remains the de facto standard for tattoo removal.
-But beware! there are different types and quality of laser devices.
+But beware!
+There are different types and quality of laser devices.
 What you need is a qualified dermatologist with the right equipment.

 During a tattoo removal session, the laser burst zaps large ink particles into smaller, bite-size bits for the white blood cells to carry away.
 This makes it much faster and easier for the body to mop up and transport the tiny ink particles to the liver.
 The liver makes sure the ink is excreted in your next bowel movements.
 In other words, you'll poop your tattoo.

 The effectiveness of the laser treatment depends largely on the color composition of the tattoo.
 Red and yellow are known to be more difficult to remove than black and blue.
 Depending on the tattoo's size, color, and location, multiple treatment sessions are usually required to obtain the desired outcome.
 Enough healing time should be allocated between treatment sessions.